Skip to content

 Licence information

 This data is published under the Open Government Licence which permits open onward reuse.
 This dataset includes Ordnance Survey derived data.
 As such, you may use this for personal, non-commercial use only.
-By accessing the data you are deemed to have accepted the Public Sector End User Licence: INSPIRE
+By accessing the data you are deemed to have accepted the Public Sector End User Licence

-A full dataset version including the GeoX, GeoY and UPRN derived from Ordnance Survey data can only be released for using the data to respond to, or interact with the Licensor to deliver or support the delivery of the Licensor's Core Business due to OS licensing restrictions under a PSMA end user licence Ordnance Survey End User Licence for use by Public Sector agreement members
+A full dataset version including the GeoX, GeoY and UPRN derived from Ordnance Survey data can only be released for using the data to respond to, or interact with the Licensor to deliver or support the delivery of the Licensor's Core Business due to OS licensing restrictions under a PSMA end user licence - see Ordnance Survey: public sector licensing guide.

 If you wish to use this data for commercial purposes, then you should contact Ordnance Survey via Ordnance Survey Contacts or telephone 03456 050 505 to discuss how they can help you with your requirements.